No Fad Diets,

-If you are struggling with a specific or chronic medical condition, I may recommend an evidence-based therapeutic diet, which can involve a temporary elimination of certain foods or ingredients.
-However, these diets are used in very specific cases and should always be done with extreme caution with the help of a medical professional.
+If you are struggling with a specific medical condition, I may recommend an evidence-based therapeutic diet, which can involve a temporary elimination of certain foods or ingredients for a period of time.
+However, these diets are used in very specific cases and should always be done with extreme caution under the guidance of a registered dietitian.

 You are unique and what you eat should be, too!
-While focusing on whole, real food is a great place to start, there is still no "one-size-fits-all" way to eat.
-I work to help clients get a plan in place that treats and/or manages their root cause of disease and is realistic, fun, and sustainable.
-I consider your story, your history, your medications, your schedule, your activity, and more, in order to create a solid, personalized plan.
+While focusing on whole, real food ingredients is a great place to start, there is still no "one-size-fits-all" way to eat.
+I work to help clients get a plan in place that not only treats and/or manages their root cause of disease, but also is realistic and sustainable.
+I consider your story, health history, medications, schedule, activity, and more, in order to create a clear, personalized plan.

 Science- and practice-based

-As a registered and licensed dietitian, I am held to specific Standards of Practice (SOP), which includes an ethical requirement to provide recommendations based on well-conducted research.
-Also in line with these SOP, I provide practice-based evidence recommendations, which includes the knowledge and evidence gained from my own clinical experiences and observations.
+I am committed to providing information and recommendations based on credible research.
+I also provide practice-based nutrition recommendations, which includes the knowledge and evidence gained from my own clinical experiences and observations.

 I work to discover the root cause of disease as related to nutrition rather than just putting “band-aids” on individual symptoms.
 While nutrition is a common root cause, other potential root causes may include sleep, stress, physical activity/inactivity, environmental pollutants, and toxic exposures.
 Learn more about Functional Medicine here.